25 Best Crochet Blogs You Need to Follow in 2026

 Whistle and Ivy, created by Bethany, offers a charming collection of crochet patterns with a cozy, rustic aesthetic.
 Bethany’s designs often feature earthy color palettes and textured stitches that give her projects a warm, inviting feel.
 The blog includes a variety of free patterns for wearables, home accessories, and baby items, along with helpful crochet tutorials.
 Whistle and Ivy is particularly strong in blanket patterns and cozy cold-weather accessories like cowls and ear warmers.

-Best for: Crocheters who love cozy, rustic designs with textured stitches — especially blankets, cowls, and cold-weather accessories.
+Best for: Crocheters who love cozy, rustic designs with textured stitches, especially blankets, cowls, and cold-weather accessories.

 23. Rohn Strong

-Rohn Strong is a professional crochet designer and author whose blog showcases sophisticated, fashion-forward crochet patterns.
+Rohn Strong is a professional crochet designer and author whose blog features sophisticated, fashion-forward crochet patterns.
 Rohn is known for his inclusive garment designs, detailed stitch work, and commitment to size diversity in crochet fashion.
 His blog features a mix of free patterns and premium designs, along with insights into the design process and the business of crochet.
 If you want to level up your crochet wardrobe with polished, well-fitting garments, Rohn Strong’s blog is an essential resource.

 Best for: Advanced crocheters interested in fashion-forward garment design, size inclusivity, and professional-level pattern writing.